Akiyuki Shinbo: Madoka Magica era (2010–2013)

-Shinbo said that he expressed his desire to produce another magical girl series in various casual conversations because he thought there were improvements to be made in the genre from Magical Girl Lyrical Nanoha.
+Shinbo expressed desire to produce another magical girl series in various casual conversations because he thought there were improvements to be made in his portrayal of the genre from Magical Girl Lyrical Nanoha.
 Atsuhiro Iwakami heard about Shinbo wanting to produce a magical girl series around Bakemonogataris production, which spawned the initial development of Puella Magi Madoka Magica.
 Iwakami decided early on that they would produce an original project to give Shinbo more freedom in his directing, and to develop an anime that could appeal to a wider audience than the usual demographic that the magical girl genre was aimed towards, intending for the series to be accessible to "the general anime fan."
 Gen Urobuchi and Ume Aoki were suggested by Iwakami to work on the project as the screenwriter and original character designer, respectively, and the four (Shinbo, Urobuchi, Aoki, and Shaft) collectively created the series as the "Magica Quartet", with the first meeting between the core staff held in October of 2008.
 The team agreed that the work would have a copious amount of blood and a "heavy" storyline that was unique in comparison to other magical girl series.
 Urobuchi's tentative title while working on the project was Magical Girl Apocalypse Madoka Magica (魔法少女黙示録 まどかマギカ), and the staff got used to calling it simply "Madoka Magica" while working on it.
 Eventually, the working title was proposed as the actual title, with the "Magical Girl Apocalypse" part dropped, but Shinbo was adamant about retaining "magical girl" as part of the title.
 Yukihiro Miyamoto was put on the project as series director alongside Shinbo 3 to 4 months before the series was aired, and animation troupe Gekidan Inu Curry, old classmates of Miyamoto's who were working on Sayonara, Zetsubou-Sensei, were brought on to design the "Alternate Space" world.
 Shinbo didn't have an idea for who would compose the series' music, but Iwakami suggested Cossette composer Yuki Kajiura; and after listening to a sample she provided, Shinbo believed she was a perfect match for the series.